Melitta (bee)

 Melitta is a genus of bees in the family Melittidae.
 It includes about 40 species restricted to Africa and the northern temperate zone.
-Most of the species are Palaearctic, though three rare species occur in North America.
+Most Melitta species are Palaearctic, although three rare species occur in North America.

-They are bees of moderate size, generally 8 to 15 mm long.
+Melitta are bees of moderate size, generally 8 to 15 mm long.
 They are commonly oligolectic, with narrow host plant preferences.
 They resemble bees of the genus Andrena, though with radically different mouthparts and a scopa limited to the hind tibia and basitarsus.

-Melitta have a crucial role as pollinators and they are protected through the Pollinators policy based on EU Biodiversity Strategy 2030.
+Melitta have a crucial role as pollinators, and are protected through the Pollinators policy included in the EU Biodiversity Strategy.